-When I was a little girl, nearly every night my mother would set up in the living room with a bag of sponge rollers to one side, a jar of TCB and a bottle of Hair So New to the other, and a tabletop mirror perched atop an old popcorn tin.
-She’d carefully roll her hair, grease her scalp, and when she was done would top everything off with a blue, white, and gold satin scarf to keep it all in place.
+When I was a little girl, nearly every night my mother would set up in the living room.
+She’d have a bag of sponge rollers to one side, a jar of TCB and bottle of Hair So New to the other, and a tabletop mirror perched atop an old popcorn tin.
+Carefully, she rolled her hair, greased her scalp, and topped everything off with a blue, white, and gold satin scarf to keep it all in place.

 My mother set the example, and when I wasn’t being a total handful, I might also manage to slap a scarf on at night.